Big Sur Elopement and Wedding Photographer | Lynn Lewis Photography

 Picture

 TIP #2: Track flights on Google Flights.
-Because we both work full time jobs, I set flight alerts around any upcoming holidays with multiple dates and locations.
+You can set multiple flight alerts with multiple dates and locations.
 I usually set these alerts 6+ months in advance, allowing me to also see the price history and judge whether or not it's a good time to buy tickets.

 TIP #4: Use a travel rewards credit card with no foreign transaction fees.
 Whether it's for purchasing flights from international airlines or to use while you're abroad, travel rewards credit card can save you a lot of money.
 Check out The Points Guy to compare different cards.
 We personally love our Chase Sapphire Rewards card - which, while it has a high fee - pays itself off through the bonus points from signup, $300 annual credit back for any travel expenses, 3% back on travel and dining, and travel insurance for any flight delays, lost baggage, etc. (which has saved us in a very dire situation where our flight was cancelled an hour before it was supposed to leave and we had to stay overnight to wait for the next flight).
 Plus, it gives us free access to airline lounges, our new favorite thing and a great way to get refueled so you don't need to buy food when you land.
 In Australia, we found that instead of lounges, the card gave us 36 AUD off for the card holder and each guest (even if you only have one card) at a few airport restaurants, so we stocked up on breakfast and lunch to max out the value.